phantomaton-ai/phantomaton-projects/README.md

 };

 // The Phantomaton instance can now execute this plugin's commands
-// when they appear in processed text.
+// when they appear in processed text, using the configured 'home' path.
 ```

-See the main [Phantomaton](https://github.com/phantomaton-ai/phantomaton) documentation for details on configuring plugin options like the project `home` directory.

 ## Contributing 🤝